cggh/panoptes/documentation/roadmap_1_0.rst

 call.
 Physical space between variants appears as blank space between columns.

+@@TODO What happens if columns get crowded?
+Do columns strictly have to appear at their physical location, or can you use available screen space on either side?

 An option is provided to switch the UI to a space-filling representation, where physical space between variants is collapsed and the columns are rendered as a rectangular grid.
 However, navigation is still based on genome position, i.e., dragging and zooming operates in genome position coordinate space.

+Lines are drawn above and below the genotype grid connecting each column to its physical location in genome coordinate space.

+In either rendering mode, if there are more columns than available pixels, a message is shown informing the user that they need to zoom in.

 Both categorical (e.g., diploid) and continuous (e.g., mixture) genotype calls are supported.
 In the diploid case each possible